-A tour of Artisan’s Asylum showcases all of our 14 unique shop areas along with the stories of our makers working in our 160 studio spaces.
+A tour of Artisan’s Asylum showcases all of our 14 unique shop areas and the stories of our makers working in our 160 studio spaces.
 Our tours last about 30-45 minutes and are offered at scheduled times.
 We are a light industrial space and due to liability and insurance requirements we are unable to allow drop-in visitors to our facility.
-For the tour schedule see Staffed Hours & Tour Times page here.
+Tours are offered daily.
+For the tour schedule see Staffed Hours & Tour Times here.

 Looking for a group tour for your school or organization?
 Contact firstname.lastname@example.org to schedule something special for your group.